JK-Flip-Flop96/fuzzy-winget/ROADMAP.md

 ## Soon (Before 1.0.0)
 - Add default keybindings
 - Add default aliases
-- Offer to update fzf where required - Installation is now handled
+- Offer to update fzf where required
+  - Installation is now handled (Think it might be broken :/)
 - Detect which package managers are available
+  - This could be done now, the FuzzySource class has a scriptblock that is run to check if the package manager is available, but it is not yet implemented
 - Bundle install/uninstall/upgrade operation by package manager, allowing for a single invocation of each manager involved. (where supported by each manager)
+  - This is in progress, packages are now bundled by package manager, but the install/uninstall/upgrade operations are not yet bundled

 ## Future (After 1.0.0)
 - Offer to install the winget PowerShell module if it is not installed (Only possible once the module is published to the PowerShell Gallery)